The Ultimate Minimalist Lifestyle Guide To Excel At Everyday Life

 Once you have identified the areas of clutter, it’s time to declutter and create a more organized environment.

-There are various methods you can employ, but one popular approach is the KonMari method developed by Marie Kondo.
+You can employ various methods, but one popular approach is the KonMari method, which was developed by Marie Kondo.

 The KonMari method

 The KonMari method involves sorting belongings by category and keeping only the items that spark joy.
-Start with a specific category, such as clothing or books, and go through each item individually.
+Start with a specific category, such as clothing or books, and review each item individually.

 If an item no longer brings you joy or serves a purpose, express gratitude for its role in your life and let it go.